The Ultimate Engineering Drawing Guide: A Practical Handbook from Blueprint to Precision Metal Part

 To interpret an engineering drawing is to understand its grammar.
 For professionals sourcing parts globally, mastering these core concepts is essential for mitigating risk.
 This section also acts as a basic manufacturing drawing terminology guide.

-How 2D Views Define a 3D Metal Part
+How Orthographic Views Represent a 3D Part

 The primary method used is orthographic projection, which represents a 3D object using a series of 2D views.